trantdai/trantdai.github.io/_posts/2023-04-09-terraform-based-self-service-oriented-automation-framework-for-akamai-auto-management.md

 The pipeline consists of the following build steps to eventually package the Terraform code into a tar.gz compressed file and push it to an Artifactory repository:
 1. Retrieve Artifactory credential (username and API key) for authentication with the Artifactory.
 This step is executed in both CI and CD phases.
 2. Perform quality assurance and security scanning for the updated modules.
-This step is triggered when changes are submitted to a change branch in the CI phase only
+This step is triggered when changes are submitted to a change branch in the CI phase only<br>
    - Run a Python script to identify all directories of the updated modules
    - Cd into each directory to run `terraform init`, `terraform validate`, Terraform linting and code security scanning
    - Fail the build if any of the above commands produces non-zero exit